josefkoller/ambient_image_processor/README.md

 ```
 build/output/tgv2_deshade_application
 ```
-outputs the list of parameters.
+calling the binaries with invalid parameters usually shows a help text containing a list of the possible parameters.
 Batch processing can be done by using the
 - bash script bash/tgvk_deshade_downsampled_batch.sh
 - ruby scripts in the folder ruby
 - octave/matlab script octave/tgv2_deshade.m

-the gui in executed by running
+the gui is executed by running
 ```
 build/output/ambient_application
 ```

-# TODO
+# Feature work/ideas
 - easier disabling/enabling of modules
 - module template, creator script
 - add more imaging filters